 The College of Engineering is committed to helping our faculty increase and diversify the sources of their research funding.
-It has therefore expanded its research development support and offers the following four programs:
+We offer the following research development support programs:

-1.)
-Exploratory Research Program – Applications will be accepted three times a year: July 15, November 15, and April 1 for the project start date to coincide with the next semester boundary.
-A budget template for these projects is available here and a fillable cover sheet here.
+- Exploratory Research Program – Applications will be accepted two times a year: March 15 and September 15 for the project start date to coincide with the next semester boundary.
+Application instructions, including fillable cover page are available by clicking the links.
+An Excel budget template for these projects is available here.